NewWeather Demand Modelling is live. Forecast demand before it arrivesWeather Demand Modelling is live

 Promo-responsive, broad regional spread.
 Large headcount, thin margin per head.

-Each audience blends neighbourhood character with real buying behaviour and carries its own margin, taste and region.
-Drill in for the full story, the loyalty mix, and the demographic and value-climate types it maps to.
+Each segment blends neighbourhood attributes with real purchase signals and carries its own margin index, taste and region.
+Drill in for the full profile, the loyalty mix, and the channels to activate it across.

 Acquisition signals